For SellersIndustry Guide

 • Asset Sale: Buyers often prefer asset sales as it allows them to select specific assets and liabilities, typically avoiding historical liabilities.
 For sellers, this can sometimes result in higher tax implications, but it can also simplify the process of divesting unwanted assets.

 • Stock Sale: Sellers generally prefer stock sales as it typically offers more favorable tax treatment (long-term capital gains) and transfers the entire entity, including all assets and liabilities.
-Buyers, however, will conduct extensive due diligence to mitigate the risk of inheriting unforeseen liabilities.
+Buyers, however, conduct extensive due diligence to mitigate the risk of inheriting unforeseen liabilities.

 2. Earn-outs: Earn-outs are a common feature in this industry, especially when there is a gap in valuation expectations or when the buyer wants to de-risk the acquisition.
 An earn-out ties a portion of the purchase price to the future performance of the business over a specified period (e.g., 1-3 years post-acquisition).
 While earn-outs can bridge valuation gaps and incentivize the seller to ensure a smooth transition and continued growth, they also introduce risk for the seller, as future performance is subject to various factors, some beyond their control.